mrosenblum/COVID-19-RCT-STAT-TOOLS/Simulation/time-to-event/README.md

 Some of the options for batching the jobs are native to the host system they were executed on and thus will error if executed on other systems.
 The basic idea is that the bash script requests an array task and submits a job to each process in the array.
-The script code.r creates a set of tasks to be sumitted to each array process, and contains a function funslave that splits the tasks across processes in the array.
+The script code.r creates a set of tasks to be submitted to each array process, and contains a function funslave that splits the tasks across processes in the array according to the process identifier.
 The script simula.r is run on each process, it reads the process identifier using the system variable SLURM_ARRAY_TASK_ID, and then runs the tasks corresponding to that index.
 Finally, the script summarize.r can be used to compile the results and produce the LaTeX tables in the paper.